krushnacode/virtual-assistant_shakti/README.md

 # virtual-asistant_shakti
+# Based on Python & AI
+Required Moudles:
+- PyAudio
+- pyttsx3
+- SpeechRecognition
+- playsound

 AI which help to maintain and organize schedule of a user.
 Helps to access the necessary planning , scheduling calls and managing email accounts.
+It can be improved by the help of other services.